 Be sure to stop in at the rooftop bar, especially if there is a wait for a table, and soak up some sweeping panoramas of downtown Columbia with a lovely libation, like a local beer or creative cocktail.
 The decor is modern and chic.
 For a more indulgent affair, treat yourself to a rooftop brunch on the weekend.

-The War Mouth
+The War Mouth ($$)

-The War Mouth is a fan favorite of the best Columbia restaurants.
+The War Mouth is a fan favorite of the best Columbia S.C. restaurants.
 There is always something new and seasonal to taste here.
 They feature classic Southern cooking, often with more exotic ingredients like oxtail or venison.

 It’s set in an old auto repair shop giving it a kitschy and cool ambiance.
 The craft beer selection is perfection.
 Order up some catfish stew and cornbread or a bit of Carolina gold rice chicken bog and celebrate the great state of South Carolina.
 The War Mouth is a real love letter to the area of Columbia.

-Motor Supply Company Bistro
+Motor Supply Company Bistro ($$$)

 Motor Supply Company is a popular pick in the city.
 Everything here is made in-house.
 The handwritten menu morphs even within a day and features local heritage food with a slow food and farm-to-fork focus.
 Sit amongst the beautiful outdoor sculpture garden, or in the charmingly trendy dining room, either way the experience is something special.